 After you’ve taken your dog for a walk, check its coat and skin for signs of ticks.

 These are quite easy to see and move quite slowly compared with fleas, but they are just as dangerous and can spread a range of diseases and infection, so it’s essential to remove any you find, carefully using tweezers.

 Gently work them free of the skin so that the head is not left behind.
 Treat the affected area with an antiseptic cream.

 It’s easy to neglect your dog’s basket or favorite blanket, and it will become thick with shed hair and walked-in dirt if not regularly cleaned.

-Your dog may not seem to mind this, but their bedding can also harbour bugs, lice and mites.
-These dangerous parasites love cozy warm spaces in our homes, but need to be shown the door at once.
+Your dog may not seem to mind this, but their bedding can also harbor bugs, lice, and mites.
+These dangerous parasites love cozy warm spaces in our homes but need to be shown the door at once.

 So clean / change your dog’s bedding regularly and don’t give them the chance to get comfortable.

 Most dogs love baths, and it’s an essential part of keeping them clean and healthy.

 The more regularly they have baths, the more they’ll get used to the experience and won’t be so concerned or frightened.

 Use a recommended dog shampoo, and while you’re washing them keep an eye out for any signs of parasites, such as irritated skin or bite marks.